pwoolcoc/wren-sys/src/wren/doc/site/classes.markdown

     class Pegasus is Unicorn {}

 This declares a new class `Pegasus` that inherits from `Unicorn`.

+Note that you should not create classes that inherit from the built-in types (Bool, Num, String, Range, List).
+The built-in types expect their internal bit representation to be very specific and get horribly confused when you invoke one of the inherited built-in methods on the derived type.

 The metaclass hierarchy does *not* parallel the regular class hierarchy.
 So, if `Pegasus` inherits from `Unicorn`, `Pegasus`'s metaclass will not inherit from